lorenzo203/SpectralClusteringGraph/README.md

-# Numerical Linear Algebra project: Spectral Clustering on a Social Graph using Eigen and LIS
+# Description
+This repository includes a project of Numerical Linear Algebra, whose goal is to evaluate the *Algebraic Connectivity* of a graph and perform a *Spectral Clustering* using the **Fiedler Vector** for the **Laplacian** associated to the **Adjacency Matrix** of the Graph.

-This project implements a complete pipeline for two‑way spectral clustering on a social‑network graph (351 nodes) using:
+The project implements a complete pipeline for spectral clustering on a social‑network graph (351 nodes) using:
-- Eigen (dense/sparse linear algebra)
+- Eigen (dense/sparse linear algebra), used to perform any operation associated to Linear Algebra objects
-- LIS (Library of Iterative Solvers)
+- LIS (Library of Iterative Solvers), used to implement iterative solvers and iterative eigenvalue computations
 - Automated build/run via Makefile with consolidated report

 Take a quick look on [Spectral Clustering](https://en.wikipedia.org/wiki/Spectral_clustering)